cdmoro/literature-clock/README.md

 ## Themes

-At the moment, the clock has seven color themes and four special themes, we expect to update or add more themes in the future!
+At the moment, the clock has seven colour themes and four special themes, we expect to update or add more themes in the future!
 Here you can find some examples:

 **Base**
 | Light | Dark |